georgjz/godot-module-template-with-unit-testing/README.md

 * The directory structure reflects my personal preferences.
 It should be easy to change to fit your personal needs with minimal modifications to the scons conscript file `SCsub`.
 * I used the example code from the section on creating a [custom C++ module from the Godot documentation][6].
 This should help new users to understand how this template works.
 * I assume you're familiar with working on the command line, git, and building Godot.
+* This is a very early stage, I haven't worked with Scons before, so expect a lot of weird/unsual things in that regard.

 ## Installing and Usage